vadistic/toggl-graphql-server/README.md

 ## Why?

-As a refresher and to check out `graphql-modules`
+As a refresher and to check out [`graphql-modules`](https://graphql-modules.com/)

+**Update**: At some point `graphql-modules` author decided to disable cross-module references and I do not see the point of them anymore.
+Refactored them out.

 ## Auth

 Using Bearer token in Authorization header.

-Alternatively 'Authorization': 'Basic xxx', where xxx is base64 encoded token:api_key or email:apssword
+Alternatively `'Authorization': 'Basic xxx'`, where `xxx` is base64 encoded `token:api_key` or `email:password`

 ## Stack